Latham recognized as European Finance Team of the Year.

-Eric Volkman advises clients in internal corporate investigations, white collar criminal matters, as well as trade and economic sanctions.
+Eric Volkman co-leads Latham’s Economic Sanctions & Export Controls Practice.
+He advises clients in internal corporate investigations and white collar criminal matters, with a focus on trade and economic sanctions and anti-money laundering.

 Mr. Volkman represents clients facing government investigations into alleged violations of: